Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 # JSON data binding

-<b style="color: red;">Note:</b> the dollar sign (`$`) in the JSON definition has been deprecated.

-There are two exceptions:

-- It is still and will be used to mark editable properties.
-- Due to technical restrictions it is the only way to use the `Reuse` keyword.

 Properties declared in JSON (the view-model) can be bound to either a property in the code-behind file or a CLR object that exposes one or more public properties.
 Properties that are bound will read and write the values directly to the underlying object with no need to manually transfer the values to the view-model.

 ## Rules when bindings are created